-Pictures and artwork are much more than decorations.
+Do you love having pretty art on your walls that reflects your style and personality, but don’t want to spend a fortune?
+Well, do I ever have good news for you!
+Pictures and artwork are much more than decorations to fill the walls.
 They can set the overall mood for any space, make bold statements or show off your whimsical side.
 Wall art can be motivational or remind you of happy times spent in favorite places.
 Few interior elements express your taste and who you are more than the art on your walls.
 Even if you are trying to embrace a more minimalist life style, pictures have earned a definite place of honor in home decor.
 Thankfully, the days of being limited to either cheesy cheap, generic prints/posters or gallery art that costs a fortune are long gone.

 1. Online shops

 Etsy is one of my all time favorite resources for original and printable as well as vintage art.
 The offerings on Etsy are limitless, covering everything from digital art downloads that are accessible instantly for you to have printed, to original paintings and photography.
 One advantage of Etsy is that you can often work directly with the seller to customize art for you.
 The cost will vary, of course, depending on the artist and whether you are buying reproduction prints or original framed art.
-I recently purchased the downloadable prints below from this Etsy shop, had them printed at Costco and framed them in inexpensive Ribba frames from Ikea.
-Can’t wait to show them to you once they are on my bedroom wall!
+I purchased the set of downloadable prints below from this Etsy shop, had them printed at Costco and framed them in inexpensive Ribba frames from Ikea.
+They look amazing on my bedroom wall!

 While Etsy may be one of the better known online resources for art, it is by no means alone.
 Here are a few sites definitely worth exploring with examples for each: